Tendai: Development after Saichō

 Seven days after Saichō died, the Imperial Court granted permission for the new Tendai Bodhisattva Precept ordination process which allowed Tendai to use an ordination platform separate from the powerful schools in Nara.
-Gishin, Saichō's disciple and the first "zasu" (座主), presided over the first allotted ordinands in 827.
+Gishin, Saichō's disciple and the first "zasu" (座主), presided over the first allotted ordinations in 827.
 The appointments of the zasu typically only lasted a few years, and therefore among the same generation of disciples, a number could be appointed zasu in one's lifetime.
 After Gishin, the next zasu of the Tendai school were: Enchō (円澄), Ennin 慈覺大師圓仁 (794–864), An'e (安慧), Enchin 智證大師圓珍 (814–891), Yuishu (惟首), Yūken (猷憲) and Kōsai (康済).

 By 864, Tendai monks were now appointed to the powerful sōgō (僧綱) with the naming of An'e (安慧) as the provisional vinaya master.
 Other examples include Enchin's appointment to the Office of Monastic Affairs in 883.
-While Saichō had opposed the Office during his lifetime, within a few generations disciples were now gifted with positions in the Office by the Imperial Family.
-By this time, Japanese Buddhism was dominated by the Tendai school to a much greater degree than Chinese Buddhism was by its forebear, the Tiantai.
+While Saichō had opposed the Office during his lifetime, within a few generations his disciples were now gifted with positions in the Office by the Imperial Family, indicating its rise to prominence.

 Development of Tendai practice traditions

-Philosophically, the Tendai school did not deviate substantially from the beliefs that had been created by the Tiantai school in China.
-However, Saichō had also transmitted numerous teachings from China was not exclusively Tiantai, but also included Zen (禪), Pure Land, the esoteric Mikkyō (密教), and Vinaya School (戒律) elements.
-The tendency to include a range of teachings became more marked in the doctrines of Saichō's successors, such as Ennin, Enchin and Annen (安然, 841–?).
+Philosophically, the Tendai school did not deviate substantially from the beliefs developed by the Tiantai school in China.
+However, Saichō had also transmitted numerous teachings from China that were not exclusively Tiantai but also included Zen, Pure Land Buddhism, Mikkyō, and Kyeyul ('Vinaya school') elements.
+Saichō's successors, such as Ennin, Enchin and Annen contributed to the development of the Tendai school through their significant scholastic work and promotion of esoteric practices and texts.

 After Saichō, the Tendai order underwent efforts to deepen its understanding of teachings collected by the founder, particularly esoteric Buddhism.
-Saichō had only received initiation in the Diamond Realm Mandala, and since the rival Shingon school under Kūkai had received deeper training, early Tendai monks felt it necessary to return to China for further initiation and instruction.
+Saichō had only received initiation in the Vajra Realm Mandala, and since the rival Shingon school under Kūkai had received deeper training, early Tendai monks felt it necessary to return to China for further initiation and instruction.
 Saichō's disciple Ennin went to China in 838 and returned ten years later with a more thorough understanding of esoteric, Pure Land, and Tiantai teachings.
-Ennin brought important esoteric texts and initiation lineages, such as the Susiddhikāra-sūtra, the Mahāvairocana-sūtra and Vajraśekhara-sūtra.
+Ennin brought important esoteric texts and initiation lineages, such as the Susiddhikāra-sūtra, the Vairocanābhisaṃbodhi Sūtra and Vajraśekhara-sūtra.

-However, in later years, this range of teachings began to form sub-schools within Tendai Buddhism.
+However, in later years, this range of teachings began to give rise to sub-schools within Tendai.
 By the time of Ryōgen, there were two distinct groups on Mt.
-Hiei, the Jimon and Sanmon: the Sammon-ha "Mountain Group" (山門派) followed Ennin and the Jimon-ha "Temple Group" (寺門派) followed Enchin.
+Hiei, the Jimon and Sanmon: the Sammon-ha "Mountain Group" followed Ennin and the Jimon-ha "Temple Group" followed Enchin.